moh1434/frontEndMentor-challenges/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-You can modify `./public/index.html` as you need. \
-Your css files should be only on `./style` folder. \
-Note: the `./public/dist_style` folder is generated automaticaly by postcss, so you Should never modify it.
-Insted, write your css files in the `./style` folder that located on the root of the project.

 * For development proccess:
    ```sh
    yarn run dev
    ```
-This will generate your css on `./public/dist_style` folder and start live server on (http://127.0.0.1:8080/) or (http://localhost:8080/). \
-Note: you need to refresh the page every time you restart the `yarn run dev` or `yarn run only-server` command. \
-Note: To make development proccess faster, tailwind unused css will removed only on production.

 * For Production:
    ```sh
    yarn run build
    ```

-This will generate your css on `./public/dist_style` and optmize it to be ready to deploy. \

 <!-- CONTRIBUTING -->
 ## Contributing